tanviranindo/bracuspace_flutter/README.md

 ## Overview

-BRACU Space is a cloud storage system where users can upload, download, transfer, delete, and share files.
+BRACU Space is a cloud storage system where users can upload, download, delete, and share files.

 ## Badges